Choosing Between Rotary Hammer and Hammer Drill

 Rotary Hammer vs Hammer Drill

-Concrete drilling tool selection has gotten complicated with all the mechanism differences, power levels, and application claims flying around.
-As someone who has drilled through every concrete type, I learned everything there is to know about choosing the right tool.
+Concrete drilling tool selection has changed quite a bit thanks to the mechanism differences, power levels, and application claims flying around.
+As someone who has drilled through every concrete type, I figured out how to handle choosing the right tool.
 Today, I will share it all with you.

 Key Differences

-Probably should have led with this section, honestly—hammer drills use a cam mechanism while rotary hammers use a piston-driven system.
+Probably should have led in this case, candidly—hammer drills use a cam mechanism while rotary hammers use a piston-driven system.

 Hammer Drill